biobakery/MTX_model/README.md

 included in both files will be removed from the analysis.
 Also the samples do not need to be in the same order in the two files.

-NOTE: If running MTX\_model as a function, the data and metadata inputs can be of type ``data.frame`` instead of a path to a file.
+NOTE: If running MTXmodel as a function, the data and metadata inputs can be of type ``data.frame`` instead of a path to a file.

 ### Output Files ###

-MTX\_model generates the same types of output files with MaAsLin2: data and visualization.
+MTXmodel generates the same types of output files with MaAsLin2: data and visualization.
 See more details in [MaAsLin2 manual](https://github.com/biobakery/Maaslin2#output-files)

 ### Run a Demo ###

-Example input files can be found in the ``inst/extdata`` folder of the MTX\_model source.
+Example input files can be found in the ``inst/extdata`` folder of the MTXmodel source.
 The files provided were generated from the HMP2 data which can be downloaded from https://ibdmdb.org/ .

 ``HMP2_pwyRNA.tsv``: is a tab-delimited file with pathways as columns and samples as rows.
 It is a subset of the pathway file so it just includes the pathway RNA abundances for all samples.